Letting Go Of The Past

 38. Give yourself permission to be afraid

 We must allow ourselves to be human.
 Fear is a normal feeling.
 Sometimes fear is the thing that protects us from harm.
 It is also normal to feel anxious about some things.
-Our society sometimes makes us think that there is something is wrong with us if we experience these emotions.
+Our society sometimes makes us think that there is something is wrong with us if we experience these negative emotions.
 Permit yourself to be afraid.
+It’s an important part of letting go.

 39. Forgive when it’s time to forgive